 Valencia orange-vanilla frozen yogurt

-Satisfy your sweet tooth with this fat-free frozen yogurt desert.
+Nothing says heart-healthy meals can’t include a little something sweet.
+Satisfy your sweet tooth with this fat-free frozen yogurt dessert.
 You’ll get the creaminess of ice cream without excessive calories and fat.
-Greek yogurt may help lower cholesterol and triglycerides, which can lower your risk of heart disease.
+Greek yogurt contains healthy fats, which may help lower cholesterol and triglycerides and can lower your risk of heart disease.

 - 1 cup fat-free Greek yogurt